Lilium 'Navona'

-Lilium 'Navona' is an Asiatic lily hybrid variety of white lilies, used in cutflower production worldwide.
+Lilium 'Navona' is an Asiatic lily hybrid variety of white lilies, used in cut-flower production worldwide.

 Description

 It has big upward-facing, white flowers, with dark green foliage, that flower from late spring to early summer.

 They can grow up to 26"-32" / 66.0 cm - 81.3 cm high.

 History

 It was created by Gebr.
 Vletter and Den Haan in Rijnsburg, The Netherlands, in the eighties.

 Cultivation

 It is hardy to between USDA Zone 3 and Zone 9.

 It prefers positions in full sun or partial shade, in well-drained soils.

 It can be grown in containers.